mikelitu/cheat-sheets/README.md

 This repository contains useful short cheat sheets to set up and use different hardware and software.

+## Python-VSCode

+This file contains the information on how to install and work with different Python versions using Miniconda.
+Contains a short tutorial on how to setup **VSCode** for efficient coding.
+Click [here](Python-VSCode.md) for more info.

 ## RealSense

 This file contains the information on how to use your **IntelRealSense** stereo camera on your custom projects.
 Click [here](RealSense.md) for more info.